Home / Dinnerware / Franciscan | Search Hill House Wares |

 Grey RenaissanceFranciscan Grey Renaissance dates back to 1948.
 It was one of several Renaissance patterns.
 It was a Masterpiece china with a cream backgound, wide grey patterned border and gold trim (there is also one with platinum trim). | ![]() |

 Hacienda GoldFranciscan made two colors in the Hacienda pattern, green and gold.
-The pattern is very reminiscent of the Southwest.
 The Gold Hacienda has a white, slightly speckled background, yellow Southwest Indian-like zig-zag border.
-The center has a concentric circles of yellow with loops and a repetition of the border surrounding a white flower in the center.
+The center has concentric circles of yellow with loops and a repetition of the border surrounding a white flower in the center.
 The pattern dates back to 1964 and was the first of the two Hacienda colors. | ![]() |

 Hacienda GreenFranciscan made two colors in the Hacienda pattern, green and gold.
-The pattern is very reminiscent of the Southwest.
 The Green Hacienda has a white, slightly speckled background, green Southwest Indian-like zig-zag border.
-The center has a concentric circles of green with loops and a repetition of the border surrounding a white flower in the center.
+The center has concentric circles of green with loops and a repetition of the border surrounding a white flower in the center.
 The pattern dates back to 1965 and was the second of the two Hacienda colors. | ![]() |

 Happy TalkHappy Talk is one of Franciscan's older patterns, dating aback to 1959.
-It has a white background with pink floweres and gray leaves. | ![]() |
+It has a white background with pink flowers and gray leaves. | ![]() |

 HawaiiHawaii by Franciscan is Whitestone ware.
 It has a white background and a wide border of green leaves on yellow/orange.
 The pattern dates to 1967. | ![]() |